It even sounds hard

 dust and historical sites

-During the four
+During the f our

 days driving to Dongola we had the opportunity to camp in beautiful